Ysoroko/FT_SPLIT_TESTER/README.md

 3) a) For MacOs, ignore this part, everything is already set up for the tester to count the memory used.

-   b) For GLIBC (Linux) terminal, in libft.h file line 19 should be changed to: "#define MALLOC_SIZE_FUNCTION malloc_usable_size"
+   b) For GLIBC (Linux) terminal, in libft.h file line 19 should be changed to: `#define MALLOC_SIZE_FUNCTION malloc_usable_size`
-      and line 23 should be changed to "#include <malloc.h>"
+      and line 23 should be changed to `#include <malloc.h>`

-   c) For Windows terminal, in libft.h file line 19 should be changed to: "#define MALLOC_SIZE_FUNCTION malloc_usable_size"
+   c) For Windows terminal, in libft.h file line 19 should be changed to: `#define MALLOC_SIZE_FUNCTION malloc_usable_size`
-      and line 23 should be changed to "#include <malloc.h>"
+      and line 23 should be changed to `#include <malloc.h>`

 --------------------------------------------------------------------------------------------------------------------------------------
 ### Run:
-- Type "make" command in the terminal while in this tester's repo to compile and run the tests
+- Type `make` command in the terminal while in this tester's repo to compile and run the tests
-- Type "make log" in the terminal after the compiling to check the results without recompiling
+- Type `make log` in the terminal after the compiling to check the results without recompiling

 --------------------------------------------------------------------------------------------------------------------------------------